Dulappy/aero-window-manager/README.md

 # Aero Window Manager
 Aero Window Manager is a configuration utility for modifying the metrics of objects drawn by DWM frames on Windows 10.
-It currently supports 1809 (build 17763), 1903/09 (builds 18362 and 18363), as well as 2004-22H2 (builds 19041-19045).
+The currently supported versions are 1809 (build 17763), 1903/09 (builds 18362 and 18363), as well as 2004-22H2 (builds 19041-19045).

 ## How to install

 MSVC runtime 2019 or later is required to run AWM.
 If the application doesn't launch after performing the steps below, please try installing that first.

-1. Unzip the contents of the file you downloaded to `C:\awm`.
-This should make the path of `awmdll.dll` be `C:\awm\awmdll.dll`. **NOTE**: You can name the root folder differently, but it has to be in the root of the C:\ drive for the application to function properly.
+1. Download the appropriate zip file for your version of Windows (If you're running Windows 10 Version 22H2, that would be the file labeled `2004-22H2.zip`).
+Unzip the contents of the file you downloaded to `C:\awm`.
+This should make the path of `awmdll.dll` be `C:\awm\awmdll.dll`. **NOTE**: You can name the root folder differently, but it has to be in the root of the C:\ drive to ensure the application functions properly.
 2. Open a `cmd` process as administrator and execute the command `regsvr32 c:\awm\msdia140_awm.dll`.
 A message should pop up telling you that the operation has succeeded.

 **NOTE**: Steps 3 and 4 can be bypassed by using Task Scheduler or any other way to launch an executable as SYSTEM.